 Pick up the receiver and enter the number.
 The number is dialled approximately 3.5 seconds after the last digit is entered.
-Instead of picking up the receiver, you can also press the handsfree key or the Headset (→ page 126) function key to make a call using the handsfree function or headset.

 In this user guide, each of these variants is indicated by " Pick up receiver".

 The dialled number and the send connection used are shown in the display (e.g., via IP2).
 The connection name you have assigned is displayed where available.
 Otherwise, the standard name is used.